splunk/public-o11y-docs/sp-oncall/spoc-integrations/azure-monitoring-integration-guide.rst

 Azure Monitoring configuration
 ==================================================

-To send requests to trigger an incident in Splunk On-Call, you can leverage Alerting, which is native to Azure's Monitoring functionality.
+To send requests to trigger an incident in Splunk On-Call, you can use alerting, which is native to Azure's Monitoring functionality.

 Follow these steps: